rajzon/GameShop/README.md

 - adding and removing images for product that are stored in cloud
 - editing stock quanitity for products,
 - editing roles for users

-### Store will have the following functionalities:
-- extended product purchase functionality (for example sending e-mail about order etc.),
-- extended user registration functionality,
-- additional refresh token,
-- user panel,
-- extended browsing products functionality by adding filtering,
-- extended payment functionality by adding more payment options and sending info about payment to an e-mail etc.,
-- generating invoice for order,
-- chat system which will allow customers to talk with shop employee,
-- and so on...
-#### Administrator panel
-- extended administrator panel,
-- data import, data export,
-- creating new categories and subcategories,
-- and so on...

 ## Angular packages installation